MSA’s Globe Gear Giveaway Program

-Since 2012, Globe, DuPont Protection Solutions (DuPont), and the National Volunteer Fire Council (NVFC) have partnered to provide state-of-the-art turnout gear to fire departments in need.
-In 2017, Globe will donate a total of 52 sets of gear to 13 all-volunteer or mostly-volunteer fire departments in the U.S. and Canada that are members of the NVFC.
+Since 2012, Globe by MSA, DuPont, and the National Volunteer Fire Council (NVFC) have partnered to provide state-of-the-art turnout gear to fire departments in need.
+In 2019, MSA will donate a total of 52 sets of Globe gear to 13 all-volunteer or mostly-volunteer fire departments in the U.S. and Canada that are members of the NVFC.
 Each winning department will receive four sets of new turnout gear.

-Globe also provided a complimentary NVFC Membership to the first 500 applicants.
-Please note that this number has now been reached.
+MSA will also provide a complimentary NVFC Membership to the first 500 applicants.

-To be eligible to apply for four sets of turnout gear through the 2017 Globe Gear Giveaway, departments must meet the following criteria:
+To be eligible to apply for four sets of turnout gear through MSA’s Globe Gear Giveaway Program, departments must meet the following criteria: